rust-lang/rfcs/text/0000-nested-publish.md

 * This increases the number of differences between “Cargo package (on disk)” from “Cargo package (that may be published in a registry, or downloaded as a unit)” in a way which may be confusing; it would be good if we have different words for these two entities, but we don't.
 * If Cargo were to add support for multiple libraries per package, that would be largely redundant with this feature.
 * It is not possible to publish a bug fix to a sub-package without republishing the entire parent package.
+* Suppose `foo` has a sub-package `foo-core`.
+Multiple major versions of `foo` cannot share the same instance of `foo-core` as they could if `foo-core` were separately published and the `foo`s depended on the same version of `foo-core`.
+Thus, choosing nested publication may lead to type incompatibilities (and greater compile times) that would not occur if the same libraries had been separately published.
+     * If this situation comes up, it can be recovered from by newly publishing `foo-core` separately (as would have been done if nested publishing were not used) and using the [semver trick](https://github.com/dtolnay/semver-trick) to maintain compatibility.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives